 What is the best soil to buy for your garden?

-When you first start to garden, you need soil to fill your raised beds or containers up.
-Then, each year after that, you will need to get soil to top up your gardens to infuse new nutrients, and fill any sinkage.
+Something that you don’t realize until you’ve been gardening for a while is that somehow us gardeners need soil constantly.
+Even after you’ve built your gardens, you still need to buy more soil!
+When you first start to garden you need soil to fill your raised beds or containers.
+Then, each year after that, you’ll need to get soil to top up your gardens to infuse new nutrients, and fill any sinkage.

 1. Bagged soil